Fetal bovine serum: Production

 FBS is a by-product of the meat industry.
 FBS, as with the vast majority of animal serum used in cell culture, is produced from blood collected at commercial slaughterhouses from cattle that also supply meat intended for human consumption.

 The first stage of the production process for FBS is the harvesting of blood from the bovine fetus after the fetus is removed from the slaughtered cow.
 The fetus dies from the lack of oxygen by remaining in the protective environment of the uterus for a minimum of 15–20 minutes after the cow is dead.
-The blood is collected aseptically into a sterile container or blood bag and then allowed to clot.
 The normal method of collection is cardiac puncture.
 This minimizes the danger of serum contamination with micro-organisms from the fetus itself, and the environment, while maximizing the volume of blood collected.
 The collected blood is then transferred to a sterile container or blood bag, where it is left to clot naturally before further processing.
 The clotting process separates the cellular components from the serum, producing a clear, straw-colored liquid.
 The serum is frozen prior to further processing that is necessary to make it suitable for cell culture.

 The second stage of processing involves filtration, typically using a filtration chain with the final filtration being three sterile 0.1 micron membrane filters.
 The aseptically processed FBS is subjected to stringent quality control testing and is supplied with a detailed Certificate of Analysis.
 The certificate gives full test results and information concerning the origin of the serum.
 Certificates of Analysis vary between commercial suppliers, but each usually includes the following details: filtration statement, country of blood collection, country of manufacture, cell growth performance testing, microbial sterility testing, as well as screening for mycoplasma and virus, endotoxin, hemoglobin, IgG gamma glutamyl transferase and total protein assays.
 FBS may also be tested for country of collection.

 Ethics

 Ethical questions have been raised regarding the blood collection process due to the potential suffering caused to the fetus.
 There has been discussion with concerns regarding fetal suffering, humane treatment, and transparency in the collection process.
 The International Serum Industry Association (ISIA) has published literature providing detail on the extensive regulation and processes employed to ensure that serum is collected in an ethical manner.
 Although the act of slaughter of the dam and the time which passes in the slaughter process prior to harvesting will induce unconsciousness or death of the fetus prior to serum harvesting, it has been postulated that exposure of live unborn calves to oxygen could cause them to gain awareness before being killed, resulting in active debate about the ethics of harvesting serum.
 While the Industry Association accepts that certain organizations have concerns, they maintain that all collections of serum take place under veterinary supervision in registered slaughterhouses controlled by the competent authority in the country of collection.
+Major concerns include the ethical implications of sourcing from unborn calves.